 Here are a couple of articles discussing the various companies involved:

 - In A Regulated U.S. Sports Betting Market, Which Operator Will Be King?

 - Odds Shift in Race for Operator Dominance in Legal U.S. Sports Betting Market

-As more and more states flip the switch for legal sports betting, we will see healthy competition and turf wars, which ultimately is good for the consumer.
-Well, except where states are putting clamps down and implementing market conditions that stifle competition, such as in Washington, D.C.
+As more and more states flip the switch for legal sports betting, we will see healthy competition and turf wars, which ultimately are good for the consumer.
+As exceptions, some states are implementing market conditions that stifle competition, such as Washington, D.C.
 Speaking of…

 What role do state lotteries have in sports betting?
-In some jurisdictions, such as Delaware, Montana, New Hampshire, Oregon, Rhode Island, Tennessee and D.C., the lottery commission (or similarly termed body) will either have regulatory and/or oversight authority over sports betting.
+In some jurisdictions, such as Connecticut, Delaware, Montana, New Hampshire, Oregon, Rhode Island, Tennessee, and D.C., the lottery commission (or similarly termed body) will either have regulatory and/or oversight authority over sports betting.

 Each state has to decide which body is best equipped to implement and manage the jurisdiction’s sports betting market.
 Does the lottery commission have the requisite experience to do it well and maximize revenue for state coffers?
 Should commercial operators be allowed to enter?
 Should the state’s casinos be able to obtain the licenses?
 What about a model where commercial casinos can operate online and in retail, but the lottery also gets to offer sports betting products of some kind?
 In almost every state where the lottery exists (which is most), the lottery wants to be involved in some capacity or have a cut.